 Silo art has really taken off in Australia.
-The original Silo Art Trail in Victoria is now one of the most popular road trips in Victoria.
-Read on to find out more about this trail and the vibrant murals, breathing life back into tiny regional towns.
+The original Silo Art Trail in Victoria is now one of the most popular road trips in the state.
+Read on to find out more about this trail, and the vibrant murals breathing life back into tiny regional towns.

-While Melbourne is well-known for its street art, many people don’t realise there is equally great art to be found in towns and around in regional Victoria.
+While Melbourne is well-known for its street art, many people don’t realise there is equally great art to be found in regional Victoria.

-The Silo Art Trail in particular is extraordinary and well worth checking out on any visit to Victoria.
+The Silo Art Trail in particular is extraordinary and well worth checking out on any visit to the state.

 They’re a melding of history and art, devised to bring tourism to small, regional towns in the area.